TACC/Lmod/docs/source/170_hooks.rst

   argument is a table containing: fullName, sn (short name), fn (file path) and isVisible (boolean) of the module.

+**spider_decoration** (table):
+  This hook provide a way for a site to add decoration to spider level 1 output.
+The table passed in contains the whatis category and the property table.
+See *rt/uitSitePkg/mf/site_scripts/SitePackage.lua* for a complete example.

 Example Hook: msgHook
 ---------------------